Broadcom lays off 1,100 employees after Brocade merger

-(Reuters) - Broadcom Inc said it had laid off about 1,100 employees across its businesses to cut costs after its merger with Brocade Communications Systems.
+(Reuters) - Broadcom Inc (AVGO.O) said it had laid off about 1,100 employees across its businesses to cut costs after its merger with Brocade Communications Systems.

 The chipmaker completed its $5.5 billion acquisition of network gear maker Brocade in November.